cjm96/WDM_GW_wavelets/_sources/theory.rst.txt

 and evaluated at the sample times :math:`t_k=k\delta t`, where :math:`\delta t` is the cadence.
 The total duration of the time series is :math:`T=N\delta t`, and the Nyquist frequency is :math:`f_{\rm Ny}=\frac{1}{2\delta t}`.
-We will insist that :math:`N` is even.
+We will insist that :math:`N` is even (if it isn't then the time series can be padded to the required length).

 The WDM wavelet transformation represents the time series using :math:`N_f` frequency slices of with :math:`\Delta F` and :math:`N_t` time slices of width :math:`\Delta T`;